csmatthews/npmrds-tool/README.md

 # NPMRDS Tool

-This tool processes NPMRDS data downloaded from RITIS.
+This tool processes NPMRDS data downloaded from RITIS to use in ArcGIS Pro.
+It converts the downloaded .XML files to tables and imports that data into a geodatabase.

-## Getting Started

-Downloaded XML files from the [NPMRDS Analytics Suite](https://npmrds.ritis.org/analytics/)

 ### Prerequisites

-Python 3.X
+Downloaded XML files from the [NPMRDS Analytics Suite](https://npmrds.ritis.org/analytics/) Add the latest version of the pywin32 package to [ArcGIS Pro Python Package Manager](https://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-conda.htm)

 ### Installing

-Download the ProcessExcel.py file.
+Download the NPMRDSTool.py file.

 ## Running the Tool

-Edit line 10 with the file path of where your .xml files (downloaded from RITIS) are located.
+Change the file path of Line 60 to where your .XML files are located.
-Run the ProcessExcel.py file.
+Run the ProcessExcel.py file using the ArcGIS Pro IDLE

-## Authors
+## Author

 * **Christian Matthews**  - [CSMatthews](https://github.com/csmatthews)